Alexflamer11/ExternalPlayerSpyWithImGui/README.md

 ## Caching the offsets
 1. Go to this game: https://www.roblox.com/games/14933634231/Taxi-Gamers
-2. Load the player spy and offsets will be cached if you see your player in the list<br>
+2. Load the player spy and offsets will be cached if you see your player in the list.

 Make sure to recache offsets if an update breaks the player spy, the console displays a warning if a new version is found from what was cached.

 ### Alternative